Help your students build resilience with these everyday trauma-informed activities and interventions for teachers.

 It’s especially challenging to practice self-care right now, but it’s more important than ever.

 The pandemic has made maintaining wellness more challenging, just when we need self-care most.
-Many educators have been isolated from their colleagues during remote learning, taking away a critical support.
-The closure of gyms, yoga studios, and other outlets has also interrupted many teachers’ self-care routines.
+Many educators were isolated from their colleagues during remote learning, taking away a critical support.
+The closure of gyms, yoga studios, and other outlets also interrupted many teachers’ self-care routines.

 Still, Soma says it’s possible—and critical—to focus on teacher self-care during the pandemic and beyond.